 Sadly, the newspapers involved counted on something: that if they just deleted and hid, it would blow over.
 And indeed it did.
 Next time, I’m turning the case over to my attorney for action.

 Update: The case made Regret the Error’s 2006 “Crunks List” (worst gaffes of the year), in the “Best Abuse of Archives” section.
+Meanwhile, I have stopped selling True to newspapers as a column.

 – – –